behnamazimi/zoyla/docs/macos-signing-guide.md

 # 1. Build, sign, and notarize
 npm run build:macos

-# 2. Upload to existing GitHub release (Homebrew updates automatically)
+# 2. Upload to existing GitHub release
 gh release upload v0.2.6 dist-macos-signed/*.dmg --clobber

+# 3. Update Homebrew tap (reads version from package.json)
+./scripts/update-homebrew.sh
 ```

-That's it! ✅ Homebrew tap updates automatically when assets are uploaded.
+That's it! ✅ The Homebrew tap will be updated with the new version and SHA256 hashes.

 ---